 Pinning Down Production Costs

 Given the move toward cleaner energy, reduced carbon emissions, and more secure long-term energy sources, uranium supply is becoming more important to utilities worldwide.
-Currently, in our post-Fukushima demand case, uranium demand is still projected to increase by 53% through 2030.
+Currently, in our post-Fukushima demand case, uranium demand is projected to increase by 9% through 2030.

 However, secondary supplies continue to be a huge factor impacting uranium prices and the viability of new and existing uranium projects.
-Given the impact of secondary supplies on the ultimate need for primary production, there is enough prospective production below $50 per pound to meet demand through 2020.
-Thus, planned or potential projects with production costs at or above $50 per pound will likely be deferred until higher demand necessitates this higher-cost production closer to 2025.
+Given the impact of secondary supplies on the ultimate need for primary production, there is enough prospective production below $40 per pound to meet demand through 2020, and potentially longer if production cuts do not arise in the next couple of years.
+Thus, planned or potential projects with production costs at or above $40 per pound will likely be deferred until after 2020, when higher demand necessitates this higher-cost production.

 While uranium exploration experienced a revival in the last price run-up, exploration expenditures since the Fukushima accident have started to fall off with many producers finding it more difficult to obtain project financing in a flat market.
 As a result, the current menu of worldwide projects is not all that exhaustive because most of the recent exploration has been on brownfield sites that were discovered 20, 30, or even 40 years ago.
 Although uranium resources are extensive, the vast majority of these are neither delineated nor developed.
 As the nuclear industry transforms itself into a safer and more robust industry, one of the challenges for the supply side of the industry is to expand and bring new production to a market still in recovery mode.